zhullyb/monyhar/monyhar/docs/gpu/debugging_gpu_related_code.md

 The GPU process logs many errors and warnings.
 You can see these by navigating to `about:gpu`.
 Logs appear at the bottom of the page.
-You can also see them on standard output if Chromium is run from the command line on Linux/Mac.
+You can also see them on standard output if Monyhar is run from the command line on Linux/Mac.
 On Windows, you need debugging tools (like VS, WinDbg, etc.) to connect to the debug output stream.

 **Note:** If `about:gpu` is telling you that your GPU is disabled and hardware acceleration is unavailable, it might be a problem with your GPU being unsupported.
-To override this and turn on hardware acceleration anyway, you can use the `--ignore-gpu-blocklist` command line option when starting Chromium.
+To override this and turn on hardware acceleration anyway, you can use the `--ignore-gpu-blocklist` command line option when starting Monyhar.

 ### Breaking on GL Error